Ario92/Unity-Admob/README.md

 Admob iOS SDK 7.6 ,android google play service 8

-Integrate the Admob Unity Plugin into your Unity Game
+Integrate the Admob Unity3D Plugin into your Unity Game
 -----------------------------------

 1. Open your project in the Unity editor.